 When you’re finished, wipe away any extra oil and let it dry — you don’t want it on your clothes.

-Cup holders are magnets for crumbs and gunk.
+Cup holders are magnets for crumbs.
 Fortunately, cleaning them is a cinch.

-Grab a travel cup that fits snugly in your cup holder, cover it with a clean sock, spray the sock with Windex, and twist it around inside the cup holder.
+First, you will need to grab a travel cup that fits snugly in your cup holder and then cover it with a spare sock.
+Spray the sock with Windex, and then twist it around inside the cup holder.

 Dirty floor mats can ruin the aesthetic of a nice car.

 The problem is, unless you have a No Shoes policy in your car, they’re nearly impossible to keep clean.

 That’s where your washing machine comes in.
 Instead of breaking your back trying to wash them by hand, just shake them out, squirt on stain remover, and throw them in the washing machine with normal detergent.

 If there is a smell or a stain that is just too fragrant for your liking, you can always do a spot-replace.